geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

 Parameter object used to share ``ServiceContext`` details (service, language, ipAddress) to another thread.

-Primiarly used to log service details the data structure may be useful for your own work.
+Primarily used to log service details the data structure may be useful for your own work.